MMickelson5/mmickelson5.github.io/README.md

 # mmickelson5.github.io
-This will eventually contain information reguarding all my personal assignments submitted to WDD 230 by BYU-I.
+This site contains all major projects and assignments submitted to WDD 230 by BYU-I in 2021.

 ---
 * author: Reece Mickelson